 My friend Kris came down to see me in Peru, and we made the trip together for the first time.

 There’s no easy way to get to Machu Picchu because no roads will take you there, so driving is out of the question.
 You’ve either got to take the train, hike there, or a combination of bus rides and hiking.

-Kris and I chose the most adventurous (and probably the most dangerous way) and rode motorcycles as far as the roads would take us and then hiked the remaining 2 hours to Aguas Calientes, the town adjacent to Machu Picchu.
+Kris and I chose the most adventurous (and probably the most dangerous way).
+We rode motorcycles as far as the roads would take us and then hiked the remaining 2 hours to Aguas Calientes, the town adjacent to Machu Picchu.

-Every year thousands of people spend hours on planes, trains, and buses, and a lot of money to visit this historic landmark, but is Machu Picchu worth it?
+Thousands of people spend hours on planes, trains, and buses every year, and a lot of money to visit this historic landmark, but is Machu Picchu worth it?